Global brands brace for impact ahead of China's dreaded consumer day show

 “We have to take precautionary measures in advance and be on high alert,” said Guan Huizhu, Shanghai director of public relations firm Allison & Partners.

-And of late, Beijing has grown increasingly bold at grilling firms not just over issues of quality and safety, but also behavior that it sees as clashing with the ruling Party’s socialist values.
+And of late, Beijing has grown increasingly bold at grilling firms not just over issues of quality and safety, but also behaviour that it sees as clashing with the ruling Party’s socialist values.

-In the last few months, Marriott International (MAR.O) has been forced to apologize for referring to Taiwan and Tibet as countries while Daimler’s (DAIGn.DE) Mercedes-Benz also landed in hot water for quoting the Dalai Lama in an Instagram post.
+In the last few months, Marriott International has been forced to apologise for referring to Taiwan and Tibet as countries while Daimler’s Mercedes-Benz also landed in hot water for quoting the Dalai Lama in an Instagram post.

 “Consumers have the right under the law to be respected,” said Chen Yinjiang, deputy secretary general of China Consumer Protection Law Society.